Helge Solum Larsen: Political career

 From 1994 to 1997 he was leader of the Young Liberals of Norway, the youth wing of the Liberal Party.
 He served as a deputy representative to the Parliament of Norway from Rogaland during the terms 1997-2001 and 2005-2009.

-In local politics he served several terms on the Stavanger city council, beginning as an alternate in 1987 and a full representative in 1991.
+In local politics he served several terms on the municipal council of Stavanger Municipality, beginning as an alternate in 1987 and a full representative in 1991.
 He chaired the city's Liberal Party chapter from 2000 to 2005 and the countywide party chapter from 2005 to 2010.
 In 2008 he was elected to the national party board.
 He was elected deputy leader of the Liberal Party at the 2010 party convention.

 In February 2012, Solum Larsen resigned from all his party positions after a 17-year-old girl accused him of raping her at the Rogaland Liberal Party's annual congress in Suldal; he said that only consensual sex had occurred, and was briefly admitted to the psychiatric clinic at Stavanger University Hospital.
 In October the Rogaland public prosecutor declined to pursue the case.
 The decision was appealed, but in January 2013, the Norwegian Prosecuting Authority also declined to prosecute, effectively dismissing the charges due to lack of evidence.
 He left the Liberal Party, but returned to politics in January 2014 and continued to serve on the Stavanger city council as an independent until October 2015.